openhab/org.openhab.binding.zwave/doc/eco/firefighter5_0_0.md

 | OFF | Untriggered |

 ### Temperature
-The FireFighter sensor has a temperature sensor built into the device and can be queried on a Wake Up Notification with a Multi-Level Sensor Get command.
-The sensor supports reporting both in Celsius and Fahrenheit.
+<p&gtThe FireFighter sensor has a temperature sensor built into the device and can be queried on a Wake Up Notification with a Multi-Level Sensor Get command.
+The sensor supports reporting both in Celsius and Fahrenheit.</p&gt

 Indicates the current temperature.